curly1/ZenBot/README.md

   - **50** **random** requests without keywords (`track`, `status` and `cancel`), **no intent**
   - **50** **random** requests with keywords (`track`, `status` and `cancel`) but **no intent**

-Other rults for creating the dataset:
+Other results for creating the dataset:

 - Order dates are randomly selected within past 90 days.
 - Each record is labeled with: `example_id`, `user_input`, `order_info_json`, `correct_tool`, `correct_policy`, `correct_api_status`.